Garcia slam, Jimenez 3-run shot lead White Sox past Phillies

+“Just keep playing Philly baseball,” Harper said.
+“Keep being the same team.”

-PHILADELPHIA (AP) — Leury Garcia hit a grand slam, Eloy Jiménez added a three-run shot and Tim Anderson also went deep to lead the Chicago White Sox to a 10-5 win over the Philadelphia Phillies on Sunday.
+That hasn’t been good enough for the Phillies since the All-Star break, where a 6-15 record has knocked them from NL East contenders to a team fading from contention for a playoff berth.
+Leury Garcia hit a grand slam, Eloy Jiménez added a three-run shot and Tim Anderson also went deep to lead the Chicago White Sox to a 10-5 win over the Phillies on Sunday.

 The Phillies are still in the NL wild-card hunt but lost two of three at home to the below-.500 White Sox.
 Not even appearances by Chase Utley, Ryan Howard, Pedro Martinez and the rest of the 2009 NL champions could inspire the Phillies and they trailed all the way against Reynaldo Lopez (6-9) and three relievers.

-The Phillies spent $330 million to bring Bryce Harper aboard and fuel expectations they could make a serious playoff push for the first time in nearly a decade.
+The Phillies have scored three or less runs in 11 games since the All-Star break and left a whopping 27 runners on base over the three games against the White Sox.
+It’s not what they planned when they spent $330 million to bring Harper aboard and fuel expectations they could make a serious playoff push for the first time in nearly a decade.

 But the disappointment of the season hit hard Sunday when the Phillies made the surprise demotion of starting third baseman Maikel Franco to Triple-A Lehigh Valley.
 Franco was hitting just .231 with 15 home runs and 47 RBIs (mostly batting eighth in the lineup) in 102 games.
 Franco was once projected as a cornerstone player for the Phillies, appearing in more than 150 games in both 2016 and 2017.
 His best season came in 2016 when he hit 25 home runs and had 88 RBIs.